 Our policy is to encourage our directors to attend the annual meetings of our shareholders.
-All nominees who were then serving as directors attended the annual meeting of our shareholders in August 2017.
+All nominees, with two exceptions, who were then serving as directors attended the annual meeting of our shareholders in August 2018.

 Leadership Structure and Role in Risk Oversight